 Suggestions for a correct management of the project cost

-• Take inflation into consideration: the price is not fixed forever and, therefore, any good budget should take it into account.
+- Take inflation into consideration: any good cost management plan should take price increases into account.

 To better manage the costs of the project, it is necessary to know the project inside and out, in all its details.